epicodus-lessons/cameron_bakery/README.md

-# Cameron's Bakery
+# Cameron's Bakery - Fixed

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By J. Ryan Conklin

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
+This is a basic fictional website for a bakery.
+Cameron's custom module redirects on login.
-Students must fix the module, add their own custom module and a Zen sub-theme.
+It also includes a custom theme and a zen based sub-theme.

 ## Setup